 What is palliative care?

-Being referred to palliative care will most likely be a really tough time for your sister or brother and your whole family.
-It’s hard to shift your focus from expecting your sister or brother to get better to accepting they probably won’t, and start dealing with new people and a new system.
-Your sister or brother can receive palliative care at home, in hospital, or in a special hospice.
-The decision will depend on factors like the type of care they need, where you live and what your family feels comfortable with.
+Being referred to palliative care will most likely be a really tough time for your mum or dad and your whole family.
+It’s hard to shift your focus from expecting your parent to get better to accepting they probably won’t, and start dealing with new people and a new treatment team.

-Often when cancer treatments are stopped and palliative care begins, people start to look a bit better – your sister’s or brother’s hair might start to grow back and they may even have more energy.
-The treatments probably made them quite weak and ill so when they are stopped, their body starts to recover from the side effects.
+Often when cancer treatments are stopped and palliative care begins, people start to look a bit better – your mum’s or dad’s hair might start to grow back and they may even have more energy.
+The treatments probably made your mum or dad quite weak and ill so when they are stopped, their body starts to recover from the side effects.
 But unfortunately, the cancer is still there.

 There will likely be some good days and some bad days.
 Take it day by day and, if you can, try to get the most out of the good days together!